Db2-DTE-POC/wxddemo/docs/wxd-quick.md

 ## Open Ports

 The following URLs and Ports are used to access the watsonx.data services.
+Most browsers will work with these URLs.
+However, Mac OSX users should be aware that accessing the MinIO console may occasionally cause Firefox and Chrome to lock up.
+If you find that this occurs, try using Safari which appears to work fine.

 The ports that are used in the lab are listed below.

    * <a href="https://192.168.252.2:9443" target="_blank">https://192.168.252.2:9443</a> - watsonx.data management console